Healthcare in Kosovo: Ministry of Health

 The work of Ministry of Health is organized through the Department of Finance and general Services, Legal Department, Department for Health Information Systems, Department for Health Services, Department for European Integration and Policy Coordination, Department for Strategic Health Development and Department for Health Services in Prisons.

 The Ministry of Health is responsible, among others, to draft policies and ensure law implementation, promote non-discrimination approach on health care system, sets norms and standards respecting relevant international health standards.
 The ministry of Health coordinates activities in the health sector including environment protection.

-Kosovo Health care functions are based on the following principles: equity, quality, equal treatment, sustainable financial conditions, cost-efficient services.
+Kosovo Health care functions are based on the following principles: equity, quality, equal treatment, sustainable financial conditions, and cost-efficient services.